TorqueMech Beta

 Ignition Coil Replacement Cost

-Ignition coil replacement cost usually depends on how many coils are involved, how easy they are to reach, and whether spark plugs or boots should be serviced at the same time.
-This page gives you a practical baseline before you move into the estimator.
+Ignition coil replacement cost usually depends on how many coils are involved, how easy they are to reach, and whether misfire diagnosis confirms the coil instead of a spark plug, injector, wiring, compression, or coolant-related fault.
+This page gives you a practical baseline before you move into the estimator, so the failure path is confirmed before ignition parts are replaced.

 Browse all repair cost guides